t07902301/LESS/README.md

 ## Data Selection Pipeline

+**Since several datasets and checkpoints may be needed, I created new bash files to automate the running process.**

 ### Step 1: Warmup training in [warmup.sh](warmup.sh)
 To enhance downstream performance from data selection, it's crucial to start with a warmup training step.
 This involves selecting a small portion of your entire dataset to train using the LoRA method.
 Follow these steps for effective warmup training:

+Original Bash:
 ```bash
 DATA_DIR=../data
 MODEL_PATH=meta-llama/Llama-2-7b-hf